 One Orlando Alliance Board of Directors

-Sherri Absher is a financial services representative with New York Life Insurance Company, where she has been serving for the past 3 years, focusing on the LGBTQ+ and women’s markets.
-Prior to entering the financial services arena, Sherri served for 12 years as a police officer with the St. Louis Metropolitan Police Department, rising to the rank of Detective Sergeant in the Intelligence Division.
+Sherri Absher is a financial services representative with New York Life Insurance Company, where she has been serving for the past 4 years, focusing on her passion for the LGBTQ+ and women’s markets.
+Prior to entering the financial services arena, Sherri served for 12 years as a police officer with the St. Louis Metropolitan Police Department, rising to the rank of Detective Sergeant.
 Sherri is also a proud veteran, having served in the United States Marine Corps and has always volunteered to give back to her communities.
 While in St. Louis she helped as a Board Member to grow Responder Rescue Inc., a non-profit assisting sick and injured first responders in the St. Louis, Missouri area.

-After returning to Florida and financial services to be closer to family, Sherri wanted to join efforts for equality and inclusion and joined the Metropolitan Business Association of Orlando, Central Florida’s LGBT Chamber of Commerce, where she later was elected to the Board of Directors as a General Board Member and Programming Chair.
+After returning to Florida and financial services to be closer to family, Sherri wanted to join efforts for equality and inclusion and joined the Metropolitan Business Association of Orlando, Central Florida’s LGBT Chamber of Commerce, where she later was elected to the Board of Directors and currently serves as VP of Operations and Programming Chair.
 As a board member, she strives for equality through economics in the Central Florida region and assists in developing and managing programs to reach those goals.

 Sherri also currently serves on the Leadership Council of Out and Equal of Greater Orlando as Co-chair, where she works for greater diversity and inclusion in the workplace.